 - Highest demand from young professionals in gaming and finance

-- Gross yields at the higher end of the 3 to 5 percent range
+- Gross yields tend toward the higher end of each area's range

-- Lower entry cost means better percentage returns
+- Lower entry cost relative to larger units improves percentage returns

 - Popular with couples and professional sharers